amazon-archives/aws-developer-workshop/INSTRUCTIONS.md

 ```
 ![](images/16.png)

-35. Enable AWS x-ray to your lambda function by updating template.yml with Properties, Trace: Active.
+35. Enable AWS X-Ray for your Lambda function by updating template.yml with Properties, Tracing: Active.
 Save and commit the changes.

 ```
   AddService: